lukesnc/arch-wsl/README.md

 ### Make a user

-Start by installing `sudo` and an editor:
+Start by installing `sudo` and an editor (doesn't have to be Neovim):

 ```bash
 pacman -S sudo neovim